lsladata/AI2Justice/ADVANCED_GUIDE.md

 # 📘 Step-by-Step Guide: Build Your Own RAG Chatbot

-This guide walks you from an empty folder to a working chatbot over **your own documents**.
+This guide walks you from an empty folder to a working chatbot using **your own documents**.
 It assumes basic Python familiarity.
 Read [`README.md`](./README.md) first for the big picture.

 **Contents**